Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved; 20230908

 A dynamic programming problem.
 The combination sum of target is the sum of combination sums of subproblems of all target minus numbers stored in nums.
 But, I think actually the author recommends using a top-down approach because some numbers other than the target might have super large values compared to the combination sum of the target.

 ---

+## Leetcode.389.
+Find the Difference

+- Independently solved; 20220825

+First, count the number of occurence of all 26 lower cased alphabetical character.
+Minuse the counting number for the original string.
+You will then find the non-zero char represent the answer.

+---